|

 28 year old Fred Horry made history when he became the first man

-in England to be hanged by the
+to be hanged by the measured drop method.

-William Frederick Horry was born on the 17th of December 1843 at Boston in Lincolnshire and was generally
+William Frederick Horry was born on the 17th of December 1843 at Boston in Lincolnshire and was

-they soon fell for one another.
+and they soon fell for one another.
 He

 married her in 1866 and with financial help from his father was able to

-purchase the George Hotel.
+Hotel.
 He soon established himself and was held in

 very high regard locally.
 Click